matthew-a-schultz/montessori-curriculum/culture/famous_persons/shigeru_miyamoto.md

 First person inducted into the Academy of Interactive Arts and Sciences' Hall of Fame.
 Awarded Japan's Person of Cultural Merit in 2019 in recognition for his contributions towards Japan's video game industry.

-"I think that inside every adult is the heart of a child.
+> "I think that inside every adult is the heart of a child.
 We just gradually convince ourselves that we have to act more like adults."
-{: .lead }